MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/recipe.md

 * Must not have more than one of the same Prefab as ingredients.

-Note that the final rule only applies due to the way Items with the same Prefab ID are concatenated with the [[quantity attribute|Data-Structure:-Item#quantity]].
-If the Items are on two different rows of the spreadsheet due to having some difference between them, such as different numbers of [[uses|Data-Structure:-Item#uses]] or different [[descriptions|Data-Structure:-Item#description]], then processing-type Recipes can be carried out with multiple of the same Prefab as ingredients.
+Note that the final rule only applies due to the way Items with the same Prefab ID are concatenated with the [quantity attribute](item.md#quantity).
+If the Items are on two different rows of the spreadsheet due to having some difference between them, such as different numbers of [uses](item.md#uses) or different [descriptions](item.md#description), then processing-type Recipes can be carried out with multiple of the same Prefab as ingredients.
 However, because this will rarely be the case, processing-type Recipes with more than one of the same Prefab as ingredients should be avoided.

 ### Object Tag